djyt/system16_sprite_viewer/readme.md

    Where config.xml is replaced with the name of the configuration file.

 It's possible to create your own configuration files for your favourite titles.
 Please consult the [readme.txt](https://github.com/djyt/system16_sprite_viewer/blob/main/docs/readme.txt) for a more detailed guide.

+The latest set of configuration files can be found [here](https://github.com/djyt/system16_sprite_viewer/tree/main/res/config), which may be newer than those bundled with the release.

 ## Advanced Reading